1ssb/mangroves/README.md

 # Citation

-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please cite as:

-``bibtex
 @misc{Mangrove2023,
   author = {Subhransu S. Bhattacharjee}, title = {Mangrove: Dynamic Data Management Engine for Advanced AI Applications},